-Lincolnshire patients to benefit as EMICS expands in the county
+Lincolnshire patients to benefit as EMICS further expands in the county

-The East Midlands Immediate Care Scheme (EMICS) has expanded their vital services into the county following a request from East Midlands Ambulance Service NHS Trust (EMAS) to strengthen emergency response capabilities across the region.
+We have further expanded our services into the county to strengthen emergency response capabilities across the region.

 For 40 years EMICS doctors have worked alongside NHS paramedics, providing advanced hospital-level care and lifesaving interventions before patients reach hospital.